cypayne/thermotolerance/QTLmapping_CTmax_scripts/README.md

 maximum (CTmax) of ~150 Xiphophorus malinche-X. birchmanni F2 hybrids.
 Below is a summary of the included scripts.

+All infiles used to run the following scripts.

 ## Contents

 * **CTmax-Rqtl-analysis_clean.R**